The heritage chapter

 The town history and heritage

-Looking at old history books, we must admit that there is not much written about Genzano di Lucania town history in the distant past.
-However the myth says that Genzano is very old and it was named from a legend that tells us that a young guy called Iens (yens) who fell in love and eloped with a young princes called San, they went to live in the caves that were in the chasm, which today are below the town of Genzano, and then, they started to build a small castle, where the old town of Genzano is now, the name is virtually the two name of the lovers put together Iens-san (yensan, or jenzan) I am saying this because I know that in strict dialect of the town even today it is pronounced Yenzan with no G at the beginning and no O at the end.
-I know that I have already mentioned this before in this article, but I had to explain it a bit more to make sense.
+Looking at old history books, we must admit that there is not much written about Genzano di Lucania town history.
+However the myth says that Genzano is very old and it was named from a legend that tells us that a young guy called Iens (yens) fell in love and eloped with a young princes called San, they went to live in the caves in the chasm, which today are below the town of Genzano, and then, they started to build a small castle, where the old town of Genzano is now, the name is virtually the two name of the lovers put together Iens-san (yensan, or jenzan) I am saying this because I know that in strict dialect of the town even today it is pronounced Yenzan with no G at the beginning and no O at the end.

 (For those people that can read Italian, I am going to paste here a couple of links that modern writers have written about the history of Genzano di Lucania: One of this is Ettore Lorito, and here is a link that may get you to see his writing works,Scrittori e poeti, another writer has these two link, here,Arch.
 Pietrapertosa - Storia e dintorni - Genzano di Lucania, this writer has two links and both are very interesting,